imadhsissou/virtual-network-project/README.md

-# SDN project
+# Virtual Network Project
-This is a learning Project, an Introduction to Software Defined Networking & DevOps
+This is multi-purpose project to experiment with Docker, SDN and Linux Networking

 NOTE 1 : everything is automated, from building docker images to advanced network configuration, you'll be able to create this entire network with only ONE command : `vagrant up`